 Some trainees find it can be a slow process, and those who can’t wait to get their hands on a scissors are tested as there are many areas to be covered before the cutting begins.
 Expect to shampoo a lot of heads before you get to actually create a style.
 It makes you familiar with types of clients, the different types of hair and the treatments used in tending to locks.

-If you do wish to pursue a full-time career as a hairdresser, speak to your local salon for personal advice or visit the various colleges of hairdressing and PLCs close to you, to enquire about relevant courses on offer.
+If you do wish to pursue a full-time career as a hairdresser, speak to your local salon for personal advice or visit beauty training providers close to you, to enquire about relevant courses on offer.

 However, keep in mind that it is a demanding career both physically and mentally.
 You are daily presented with the task of physically enhancing somebodies features via their hair.
 Hair is a huge part of a person’s identity and sometimes customers will be demanding and expect the impossible, when they hand you a picture of Angeline Jolie or her rival Jennifer Anniston, for you to copy.
 However, as a hairdresser, your aim is to make them happy with the picture right in front of them.
 Themselves!
 There will be occasions where you might have to deal with clients who are sick, and undergoing hair-loss; this client will require you to be extremely sensitive and empathetic.

 Everybody wants to feel special and people remember those who make them feel special.
 So if you’re creative, outgoing and have good listening skills – you might just be giving a few salons a run for their money.